ObsidianLabs/eos-studio-docs/source/contracts/dgoods/contracts.rst

 setconfig
 -------------------------------------------

-.. cpp:function:: ACTION dgoods::setconfig(const eosio::symbol_code &sym, string version)
+.. cpp:function:: ACTION dgoods::setconfig(eosio::symbol_code sym, string version)

 Adds the symbol and version of dgoods spec.
 It also initializes the ``category_name_id`` to zero.